-For example: assuming extensions weight is 100 grams and there are 100 strands in the package, that makes it 1 gram per strand.
+For example: assuming the extension’s weight is 100 grams, and there are 100 strands in the package, that makes it 1 gram per strand.
 Simple, right?
-However, that does not actually help as we need to know one more thing.
+However, that does not help as we need to know one more thing.

 2 Why Do Hair Extensions Come in Grams?

 Our US-centric readers sometimes get weirded out by the specifications of various hair extensions.
-Why do manufacturers use grams instead of ounces in United States based hair stores?
+Why do manufacturers use grams instead of ounces in the United States-based hair stores?
 The trend has started with Asian and Indian hair suppliers exporting large batches of hair to European countries.
 The rest followed, although since most continents use grams, it was just that, a convenience.
-By the time business opened hair extension stores in US, it was too late.
+By the time business opened hair extension stores in the US, it was too late.
 Everyone was using grams already.